Choose Language: EN CN BH VI

 Umbilical Hernia

-A common occurrence in babies below 6 months old, this is a condition when their intestines push through their umbilical cord in the abdominal wall, causing a bulge around the bellybutton.
-Largely harmless, umbilical hernia normally goes away on itself within two years and does not require medical attention.
+A common occurrence in babies below 6 months old, this is a condition when their intestines push through their umbilical cord in the abdominal wall, causing a bulge around the belly button.
+Largely harmless, umbilical hernia normally goes away within two years and does not require medical attention.

 Inguinal Hernia